 Introduction to NHAIS

 This class introduces the resources available to NHAIS member libraries.
 At its heart is an exploration of the NHU-PAC, including both basic and advanced searching of the database.
 Along the way, attendees get glimpses of the many useful resources linked from the NHU-PAC.
+The basics of adding and deleting holdings from NHU-PAC are also covered.
 Prerequisite: your library must be a current NHAIS member.

 Review of Boolean Operators

 Limiting your Searches

 MARC Records Request Form (formerly Cataloging Products Profile Form)

 Catalog Card FAQ